electricimp/Losant/README.md

 This library wraps the Losant REST API.
 It supports most of the [Device Actions](https://docs.losant.com/rest-api/device/) and [Devices Actions](https://docs.losant.com/rest-api/devices/) allowing the Imp to create, update and delete devices on the Losant platform.
 The library also supports sending commands to devices and updating the current state of a device.

-To use this library you must have a [Losant Account](https://accounts.losant.com/create-account) and you will also need to create an [application](https://docs.losant.com/applications/overview/).
+To use this library you need to have a Losant [account](https://accounts.losant.com/create-account) and [application](https://docs.losant.com/applications/overview/).

 **To use this library, add** `#require "Losant.agent.lib.nut:1.0.0"` **to the top of your device or agent code.**